geomagpy/magpy/README.md

 #### 2.11.4 Basevalues and baselines

-Basevalues as obtained in (2.11.2) or (2.11.3) are stored in a normal data stream object and therefore all methods outlined before can be applied to this data.
+Basevalues as obtained in (2.11.2) or (2.11.3) are stored in a normal data stream object, therefore all analysis methods outlined above can be applied to this data.
 The `diresult` object contains D, I, and F values for each measurement in columns x,y,z.
 Basevalues for H, D and Z related to the selected variometer are stored in columns dx,dy,dz.
-In `example4` you will find some more di analysis results.
+In `example4`, you will find some more DI analysis results.
 To plot these basevalues we can use the following plot command, where we specify the columns, filled circles as plotsymbols and also define a minimum spread of each y-axis of +/- 5 nT for H and Z, +/- 0.05 deg for D.

         basevalues = read(example4)
         mp.plot(basevalues, variables=['dx','dy','dz'], symbollist=['o','o','o'], padding=[5,0.05,5])

-Fitting a baseline can be easily accomplished with the fit method.
-Firstly we test a linear fit to the data, by fitting a polynom with degree 1.
+Fitting a baseline can be easily accomplished with the `fit` method.
+First we test a linear fit to the data by fitting a polynomial function with degree 1.

         func = basevalues.fit(['dx','dy','dz'],fitfunc='poly', fitdegree=1)
         mp.plot(basevalues, variables=['dx','dy','dz'], symbollist=['o','o','o'], padding=[5,0.05,5], function=func)

-The we fit a spline function using 3 knowsteps over the timerange (the knotstep option always relatively refers to the given timerange 1).
+We then fit a spline function using 3 knotsteps over the timerange (the knotstep option is always related to the given timerange).

         func = basevalues.fit(['dx','dy','dz'],fitfunc='spline', knotstep=0.33)
         mp.plot(basevalues, variables=['dx','dy','dz'], symbollist=['o','o','o'], padding=[5,0.05,5], function=func)

 Hint: a good estimate on the necessary fit complexity can be obtained by looking at delta F values.
-If delta F is rather constant, then also the baseline should not be complex either.
+If delta F is mostly constant, then the baseline should also not be very complex.

 #### 2.11.5 Applying baselines

 The baseline method provides a number of options to assist the observer in determining baseline corrections and realted issues.
 The basic building block of the baseline method is the fit function as discussed above.
-Lets first load vectorial geomagnetic raw data for which basevalues are contained in above example:
+Lets first load raw vectorial geomagnetic data, the absevalues of which are contained in above example:

         rawdata = read(example5)

 Now we can apply the basevalue information and the spline function as tested above:

-        func = rawdata.baseline(basevalues, extradays=0, fitfunc='spline', knotstep=0.33,startabs='2015-09-01',endabs='2016-01-22')
+        func = rawdata.baseline(basevalues, extradays=0, fitfunc='spline',
+                                knotstep=0.33,startabs='2015-09-01',endabs='2016-01-22')

-The `baseline` method will determine and return a fit function between the two given timeranges, based on the provided basevalue data `blvdata`.
-The option extradays allows for adding days before and after start/endtime for which the baselinefunction will be extrapolated.
-This option is useful for providing quasidefinitive data.
-When applying this method, a number of new meta infomartion attributes will be added, containing basevalues and all functional parameter to describe the baseline.
-Thus, stream object still contains uncorrected raw data, but all baseline correction information is now contained within its meta data.
-To apply baseline correction you can issue the `bc` method.
+The `baseline` method will determine and return a fit function between the two given timeranges based on the provided basevalue data `blvdata`.
+The option `extradays` allows for adding days before and after start/endtime for which the baseline function will be extrapolated.
+This option is useful for providing quasi-definitive data.
+When applying this method, a number of new meta-information attributes will be added, containing basevalues and all functional parameters to describe the baseline.
+Thus, the stream object still contains uncorrected raw data, but all baseline correction information is now contained within its meta data.
+To apply baseline correction you can use the `bc` method:

         corrdata = rawdata.bc()

-If baseline jumps/breaks are necessary, you call the baseline function for each independend segment and then join the corrected streams:
+If baseline jumps/breaks are necessary due to missing data, you can call the baseline function for each independent segment and then join the corrected streams:

         stream_a = read(mydata,starttime='2016-01-01',endtime='2016-02-01')
         func = stream_a.baseline(blvdata, extradays=0, fitfunc='spline', knotstep=0.3,startabs='2016-01-01',endabs='2016-02-01')